A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Introduction

+Still, controlling these two distances does not provide a mechanism to correct for the discrepancy between $\mu_t$ and $\pi$, and thus on their own cannot be exploited further than for diagnostics.
+More specifically, while generating an infinitely large number of draws from $\mu_t$ allows one to understand that distribution perfectly, the information that $\norm{\mu_t - \pi}_{\tv} < \varepsilon$ alone does not allow us to translate perfect knowledge of $\mu_t$ to perfect knowledge of $\pi$.
+In other terms, while the method of \citet{biswas2019estimating} is useful as an alert tool providing warnings when the Markov chain does not converge, or as a comparison tool where different kernels can be pitched together, it does not fully confer to the user the information on $\pi$ when the chain does converge.

 On the other hand, if we knew the Radon--Nikodym derivative $\dd \pi/\dd \mu_t$ (which in most cases of interest is equivalent to the ratio of their densities), we could obtain consistent estimates of $\pi$ from a $\mu_t$-distributed sample using the celebrated \textit{importance sampling} procedure~\citep[dating at least from][]{Kahn1951SplittingParticleTransmission}.
 In addition, we could estimate any statistical divergences of $\pi$ with respect to $\mu_t$ provided that they are defined solely in terms of the Radon--Nikodym derivative.
-This class of divergences, called $f$-divergences \citep{renyi1961measures}, includes popular objectives such as the Kullback-Leibler divergence ($\kl$), the total variation distance ($\tv$), and the Rényi divergences.
+This class of divergences, called $f$-divergences~\citep{renyi1961measures}, includes popular objectives such as the Kullback--Leibler divergence ($\kl$), the total variation distance ($\tv$), and the Rényi divergences (see Section~\ref{subsec:divergences} for more details).
 Unfortunately the exact ratio $\dd \pi/\dd \mu_t$ is intractable in all but the most trivial cases.